jasjeetsuri/B2C-IEF-Custom-Policies/LocalAccounts - Seamless account migration/README.md

 }
 ```

-### Add a Technical Profile which allows writing the password changing the migration status
+### Add a Technical Profile which allows writing the password and changing the migration status
 Once the REST API has confirmed the username and password successfully authenticated at the legacy Identity Provider, we must write the new password into the account and also change the extension attribute such that it no longer follows this migration path on subsequent logons.

 1. Open the extension policy file (TrustFrameworkExtensions.xml) from your working directory.